 The Faculty policy statement on racial harassment is set forth below:

 Harvard College seeks to maintain an instructional and work environment free from racial harassment.
 The College defines racial harassment as actions on the part of an individual or group that demean or abuse another individual or group because of racial or ethnic background.
 Such actions may include, but are not restricted to, using racial epithets, making racially derogatory remarks, and using racial stereotypes.
-Any member of the College community who believes that he or she has been harassed on account of race is encouraged to bring the matter to the attention of his or her Allston Burr Assistant Dean or Resident Dean of Freshmen or the designated race relations adviser in their House or Freshman Yard.
+Any member of the College community who believes that they have been harassed on account of race is encouraged to bring the matter to the attention of their Resident Dean or the designated race relations adviser in their House or First-Year Yard.

 The College’s investigation and adjudication process is designed to be careful and fair.
 No person will be reprimanded or discriminated against in any way for initiating an inquiry or complaint in good faith.
 The rights of any person against whom a complaint is lodged will be protected during the investigation.